Xylella fastidiosa subsp. multiplex

 How PPD Spreads

-Unfortunately, insects like the dreaded glassy winged sharpshooter (a kind of leafhopper) are very aggressive feeders and can transmit the disease from wild hosts to peaches.
-And the insects can transmit the bacteria for their whole adult lives.
+Unfortunately, insects like the dreaded glassy winged sharpshooter – a kind of leafhopper – are very aggressive feeders that can transmit the disease from wild hosts to peaches via their piercing-sucking mouthparts.

-However, it can spread by root grafts between trees that are next to each other.
+However, it can sometimes spread via root grafts between trees that are next to each other as well.

-Infected trees usually don’t show symptoms until a year and a half or more after they have been infected.
+Infected peach trees don’t usually show symptoms until a year and a half or more after they have been infected.
+Other plants that may be infected sometimes show no symptoms at all.

-The first thing you might notice is that your tree will be bushier and more compact.
-This is because the terminal growth and the internodes are shortened.
+The first thing you might notice is that your tree has become more bushy and compact than usual.
+This is because the terminal growth and the internodes – or shoots between the nodes where leaves are produced – are shortened.

-Blooming will occur several days earlier than it normally would, and the fruit will ripen more quickly.
+Blooming will occur several days earlier than it normally would in healthy plants, and the fruit will ripen more quickly.

 The leaves will be a darker green, too, and they will stay on the tree longer in the fall.

-The most significant problem is the response of the fruit.
-Over time, the size of the mature fruit will continue to decrease until they grow to only be the size of silver dollars.
+The most significant problem in terms of symptoms is the response of the fruit.
+Over time, the size of the mature fruit will continually decrease until the peaches grow only to the size of silver dollars.

 If immature trees are infected, they will never bear fruit.